 We have also produced an innovative video series using real life clinical situations from the stories of wise and unwise decision making from your research.
 This series and accompanying tutor and course notes are available to pilot in undergraduate, trainee and CPD settings.
 To accompany the series we have also developed an app as a way for analysis and reflections to be downloaded to enable individuals , teams and groups to record and gather experience to enable wise decision making to flourish.
 A PowerPoint will also accompany the app.

 How to access the training materials

-In order to access the materials and participate as a pilot site it is necessary for you to complete and return a short licence agreement.
-This can be done electronically by uploading the evaluation licence form.
-Once your licence agreement is received you will be issued with a link and password to enable you to access all the materials and your details will be passed to the research team who will be in contact with you to discuss the evaluation.
+In order to access the materials it is necessary for you to complete and return a short licence agreement.
+This can be done by contacting Veemal Bhowruth at the University of Birmingham.
+Once you have completed the licence agreement you will be issued with a link and password to enable you to access all the materials.
+If you would like further information or support with using the resources then please contact Dr Mervyn Conroy.